-Beyond this form of understanding energy access and energy poverty, there are other ways of comprehending and framing this issue.
-For instance, when it comes to developed economies, structural access is no longer a major concern, and literature focuses on the affordability problem, using expenditure-based indicators to measure energy poverty [9,11,13,14].
-In this sense, people are considered energy poor or fuel poor when there is an inability to pay for essential energy services [15–17].
-On the other hand, physical threshold[7] or engineering-based[9] approaches estimate a minimum level of energy consumption to fulfill basic needs [7–9,18,19].
-The latter depends on many different parameters which are specific to other energy uses [20,21].
-However, these indexes hide several aspects of consumption on cultural and behavioral attributes that can be different at subnational levels and across different socioeconomic groups [7,22].
-Threshold indicators, such as those based on expenditure or physical metrics, may overlook the complexity of energy poverty and its nuances, especially when social relations, norms, and behaviors shape how people benefit differently from access to energy services [23].
+When it comes to developed economies, structural access is no longer a major concern.
+The literature focuses on affordability and uses expenditure-based indicators to measure energy poverty [9,11,13,14].
+When focusing on the economic dimension, people are considered energy poor or fuel poor, when they cannot pay for essential energy services [15–17].

+Physical threshold approaches [7], also known as engineering-based[9] approaches, estimate the minimum level of energy consumption required to fulfill basic needs [7–9,18,19].
+The latter depends on many different parameters which are specific to energy uses [20,21].
+However, physical indices do not reveal important aspects of consumption relating to cultural and behavioral attributes across subnational regions and socioeconomic groups [7,22].
+Despite the focus on basic needs, threshold indicators, tend to overlook the complexity of energy poverty and its nuances, considering that social relations, norms, and behaviors shape how people benefit from access to energy services [23].